DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary>/work/98.31 has a bunch of hard links you will create.
-Provide a report of them all in /work/98.31/etclinks.txt</summary>
+<details><summary>Since there is an absence of hard links on default install, we need to create a bunch in /work/98.31.
+Provide a report of them all after creating them in /work/98.31/etclinks.txt</summary>

 ```
 # ln